garg3133/fossee/README.md

     - A modal will appear asking for deletion of the existing overlapping Time Slots.
     - If you wish to *delete the overlapping Time Slots*, click the **Delete** button. *The addition of the new Time Slot and deletion of the overlapping Time Slots will take effect from the day next to the day of last booking on any of the overlapping Time Slots*.
     - If you *don't* wish to *delete the overlapping Time Slots*, either [Update the overlapping Time Slots](#update-an-existing-time-slot) and then add new Time Slot or change the new Time Slot itself.

+**Note:** The Start Time and End Time of the new Time Slot must belong to the same day.

 #### Delete an existing Time Slot
 To delete an existing Tme Slot, continue with the following steps: